 We knew we had to do something big to start off the new year, we just weren’t sure what it was going to be.
-Everything has been so hectic lately, from travelling around during the holidays, to me being laid off (don’t worry, I work seasonally so I always get laid off in January).
-But back to the point, we had to make a plan and take action.
-Our final decision – do a No Spending Month.
+So we got started, made a plan and took action.
+Our final decision was to do a No Spending Month!

 Honestly, I’m hoping this No Spending Month will turn into a sort of No Spending Year – inspired by Cait Flanders who did a Yearly Shopping Ban to help pay off all her debt – but we’ll see how it goes.
-It’s hard to set it in stone given that we will be working on lots of projects in the coming months, and hopefully (FINGERS CROSSED) we will be building our very own Tiny House this summer.
+It’s hard to set it in stone given that we will be working on lots of projects in the coming months, notably working on the house.

 For us, saving money by “not spending,” means: